Reference

 | Chat session | A conversation.
 A regular chat answers; an action chat can also propose changes. |

-| Action request | A proposed change to a campaign — recorded as pending, shown as an approval card, applied only after approval.
-The unit of every write. |
+| Action request | An approval-backed proposed action — normally an action-chat mutation or local report-schedule change — recorded as pending, shown as an approval card, and dispatched only after approval.
+It is not the unit of every database write. |

-| Report | A generated analysis — predefined or custom AI report. |
+| Report | A generated analysis — predefined or custom AI report, with schedule settings stored in Pulsy’s database. |

 Scope, tenancy, and the rules you can predict from